Elizabeth Sampey, DPT

 I am a movement addict.
 Physical, intellectual, and creative movement have been a cornerstone of my life for as long as I can remember.
 I get my best (and craziest) ideas while in motion.
 I am an avid recreational trail runner, backcountry skier, and yogi.
 I have been racing road and mountain bikes since 2007 and have competed at the elite level since 2010, winning three Colorado state titles and one US national championship.
 I compete in ultraendurance and stage races in multiple countries, where it is just as much about the adventure and cultural experience as it is about the event itself.

 Most recently I have moved into multisport expedition, which is currently my most creative way to challenge myself and explore moving through mountains — and it gives me something to write about.
-(Read about fat biking/mountaineering in Guatemala here.)
+You can read about my personal athletic projects here.

 I love to see as much of the world as I can take in, which means I move my physical location often in order to explore new environments by foot, bicycle, and skis.
 Someday I will settle down into one place.
 Maybe.